Pediatric Infectious Diseases Fellowship (Minnesota)

 - Ear, nose and throat

-- Clinical immunology, microbiology and pediatric pharmacy experiences
+- Clinical immunology, microbiology, and pediatric pharmacy experiences

 Investigative and clinical skills acquired during the Pediatric Infectious Diseases Fellowship prepare and distinguish our fellows as highly competitive for research funding and outstanding in clinical competence.

-The fellowship includes a minimum of 12 months of clinical training and up to 24 months of clinical or laboratory-based research, with the opportunity to receive a postdoctoral diploma or a postdoctoral master's degree in clinical and translational science.
+The fellowship includes a minimum of 12 months of clinical training and up to 24 months of clinical or laboratory-based research, with the opportunity to receive a postdoctoral certificate or a postdoctoral master's degree in clinical and translational science.